-If you have a DC pension, you'll be offered free impartial guidance from April 2015, as you approach retirement, to help you make the most of your pension savings.
+If you have a DC pension, you'll be offered free impartial guidance, as you approach retirement, to help you make the most of your pension savings.
 Its main purpose is to help you make informed choices, rather than advising you to take specific products from specific providers.

 To receive free, impartial guidance from the government, visit Pension Wise

-Pension Wise is a new government service that will offer you:
+Pension Wise is a government service that will offer you: